rishiraj95-cloud/ScriptGenie/USER_MANUAL.md

 - For JIRA integration issues, verify link format

 ### Note
 This is a continuously evolving tool.
 New features and improvements are being added regularly.

+### Mass Reports
+#### Epic Statistics Calculation
+The system calculates the following metrics:

+1. **Total User Stories**: All user stories linked to the epic
+2. **Stories with Code**: Stories that have actual code commits (not just status)
+3. **Stories with Tests**: Stories that have associated test cases
+4. **Test Coverage**: Percentage of stories with code that have test cases

+Note: Code detection is based on actual commits, not story status.